bekasa/astro/src/pages/blog/backup-and-restore.md

 **Local**

-Using local storage is going to be much cheaper in the long term with large amounts of data and you have complete control of the storate medium.
+Using local storage is going to be much cheaper in the long term with large amounts of data and you have complete control of the storage medium.

 **Types of Backup**